mihailthebuilder/crypto-research/README.md

 However, there's a ton of misinformation about cryptos these days so I wanted to personally verify the theory.

+### Data sourcing

-I start by fetching daily prices from 16 Aug 2010 to 15 Sep 2021 for Bitcoin and the following three ETF index trackers:
+I fetched daily prices from 16 Aug 2010 to 15 Sep 2021 for Bitcoin and the following three ETF index trackers:

 - Vanguard Total World Stock ETF (VT) - covers all equity markets globally (developed & emerging)
 - Vanguard Total Bond Market ETF (BND) - provides exposure to the investment-grade, US dollar-denominated bond market